Unemployment is below 4% for the first time since 2000

 Employers added 164,000 jobs, slightly below what economists were expecting but better than a comparatively sluggish March.
 The economy has added jobs every month for seven and a half years, the longest streak on record.

-"The employment situation continues to surprise everyone," said Robert Frick, chief economist with Navy Federal Credit Union.
-"Getting down to 3.9 is quite a marker."
+"Getting down to 3.9 is quite a marker," said Robert Frick, chief economist with Navy Federal Credit Union.

 The report indicates another month of solid job gains for an economy that has been expanding for almost nine years.
 Only the 1990s expansion was longer.